Welcome!

 Arrival at The Child and Family Connection:

-When you arrive at our office, please follow the signs for the Social Skills Group, which will be located in an office adjacent to our Suite B150 (Burst Tutoring).
+When you arrive at our office, please follow the signs for the Social Skills Group.
 Parents are expected to bring their child to group sessions personally (unless arranged in advance with The Child and Family Connection) and must stay in the waiting room or immediate area during the session, as parents need to be able to be reached in case of any emergencies.
 Additionally, parents are also expected to be on hand to take a child to the restroom during group sessions, as needed.

 Please be aware that I will be unavailable to take your call during social skills group time, as I am busy running/facilitating group at that time.
 However, in the event that you need to contact me, please call or text to my confidential voice mailbox (949)